 Learn something new every day More Info... by email

-Also known as an “audio cassette,” “compact cassette,” or “tape,” the cassette tape is a recording format which was most commonly sold during the late 1970s through the early 1990s, featuring prerecorded music.
-The immediate predecessors of the cassette tape include the 8-track cartridge or “stereo 8" and the 12-inch vinyl LP or “record.”
-The compact disc (CD) replaced the cassette tape as the dominant prerecorded music format in the 1990s, while the MP3 and other types of audio files have taken over as the most popular music formats in the new millennium.
+Also known as an “audio cassette,” “compact cassette,” or “tape,” the cassette tape is a recording format that was most commonly sold during the late 1970s through the early 1990s, often featuring prerecorded music.
+Its immediate predecessors include the 8-track cartridge or “stereo 8" and the 12-inch vinyl LP or “record.”
+The compact disc (CD) replaced the cassette as the dominant prerecorded music format in the 1990s, while the MP3 and other types of audio files have taken over as the most popular music formats in the new millennium.

-Despite being overtaken in popularity by the CD in the late 1990s, the cassette tape remains a more durable recording format that is resistant to the same sound interference caused by dust particles which plague the CD.
-The features of the CD, however, outnumber that of the cassette tape, including the ability to play music at the beginning of a selected track without the need to fast-forward or rewind, higher sound quality, and ease of recording from one prerecorded format to a blank one, referred to as “burning” a CD or “dubbing” a tape.
+Despite being overtaken in popularity by the CD in the late 1990s, the cassette remains a more durable recording format that is resistant to the same sound interference caused by dust particles that plague the CD.
+The features of the CD, however, outnumber that of the tape, including the ability to play music at the beginning of a selected track without the need to fast-forward or rewind, higher sound quality, and ease of recording from one prerecorded format to a blank one, referred to as “burning” a CD or “dubbing” a tape.

 Prerecorded music cassettes can still be found for sale at certain music retailers, most notably in bargain bins.
 They are often sold at drastically discounted prices.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!